comingofflais-com/LLM-Moderator-for-wpForo/README.md

 The plugin automatically:
 - Scans new or edited posts and topics for guideline violations
 - Flags inappropriate content using AI analysis
+- Updates flag and user metrics
 - Users who violate guidelines can be muted for configured durations, the penalizing posts or topics are unapproved.
-Muted users will see an error notification that they are currently muted and can not post until their expiration time or the human moderators unmute them before then.
+Muted users will see an error notification that they are currently muted and cannot post until their expiration time or the human moderators unmute them before then.
 - Allows the admin to set different mute expiration times for flag types
 - Appends custom message with formatting tags for AI type and reason to the end of the post, topic, and edits after LLM analysis
-- Can be used to just append the custom message at the end of the post body after AI analysis (without forced muting), or metrics (desired feature)
+- Can be used to just append the custom message at the end of the post body after AI analysis (without forced muting), or metrics
 - Automatically removes expired muted users on cleanup and deletes the penalizing posts and topics if not previously un-muted by the human moderator and  before the mute expiration time.
 This deletes any pending unapproved post or topic
 - Allows the admin to monitor the muted users' table, remove users, run cleanup, or see when next cleanup will occur (other human moderators can use the essential premium moderation page feature)
 - Allows the web admin to customize the prompt to have the LLM select the most appropriate "type" tag for the post
 - Yes, prevents muted users without re-occurring LLM queries, saving you costs

 ## Installation

 1. If the Wordpress plugin is available, download from there and activate.
 For the beta version you need to download the folder 'colaias_wpforo_ai-moderation', compress it into a zip file first, then in 'plugins -> add plugin', or upload the plugin file to `/wp-content/plugins/` and extract.